itrustmachines/bns-mcu-porting-key/doc/callback_en.md

 ![](../image/callback_number.png)

-1. `register_callback`: When BNS Client is initialized, it will register with BNS Server.
+1. `register_callback`: When BNS Client is initialized, it will check register status with BNS Server.
 Developers can implement this function to call `registerRequest` and `registerResult`

 2. `create_ledger_input_by_cmd_callback` :